galaxyproject/training-material/RNA-Seq/tutorials/de_novo.md

 > ### :pencil2: Hands-on: Quality control
 >
-> 1. **FastQC** :wrench:: Run FastQC on the forward and reverse read files to assess the quality of the reads
+> 1. **FastQC** :wrench:: Run FastQC on the forward and reverse read files to assess the quality of the reads.
 >
 >    > ### :question: Questions
 >    >